marcocostanzo/OLD_sun_robot_ros/README.md

 # sun_robot_ros
-ROS interface fot the Robot Class
+ROS interface for the Robot Class